-Known as Foz do Iguaçu, the Brazilian side of the falls is a great place to start your adventure as there are fewer trails to navigate and you get a much broader idea on the scale of just how big these falls are.
-Make your way down to the Devil’s Throat and walk out along the boardwalk to get up-close and personal.
+Known as Foz do Iguaçu, the Brazilian side of the falls is a great place to start your adventure as there are fewer trails to navigate and you get a much broader idea of the scale of just how big these falls are.
+Make your way down to the Devil’s Throat and walk out along the boardwalk to get up close and personal.

 This is at the start of the trail.
 Already drenched in sweat!

 One of the many viewpoints along the trail where you can snap a great shot of the falls

 Here you can see a major section of the falls (about 1/4 of the entire length is shown here)

 Prepare to get soaked when you walk out along this boardwalk

 Looking out over the top of the Devil’s Throat on the Brazilian side

 The viewing platform